-Kids swat at fly-shaped cards decorated with common sight words.
+In this game, kids swat at fly-shaped cards decorated with common sight words.
+The goal is to swat the same word that the teacher says out loud.
 Comes with 110 two-sided fly cards based on the top 220 Dolch sight words.
-These words appear frequently in children's books.
-Comes with 4 swatters for multi-player fun.
+The words are also sorted by difficulty level.

 Reading levels and cards could be organized better.

-Use more than 160 construction pieces to build towers, vehicles, animals, and more.
+The set comes with 160 construction pieces that can be used to build towers, vehicles, animals, and more.
 Real tools help your child build fine motor skills.
 Includes instructions for 42 projects.

 May not have enough bricks to build every item on the instruction sheet if your child doesn't want to disassemble what they already built.